gordonwoodhull/quarto-data-science-chatbot/README.md

 ## To do

-* Anthropic support coming soon!
+* Anthropic support coming soon-ish!
 * Should be possible to specify other models, as long as they support tools / function calls.
 * Would be nice to make a full assistant app out of this, with edit and Quarto preview panes.